d-ries/linux-essentials/03_commandline/02_lab.md

 ![CLI_LAB_Powershell_SSH](../images/03/CLI_LAB_Powershell_SSH.png)
 <br />

-As you can see we now get a prompt.
-This is a shell on our Ubuntu server running in VMWare.
-The idea might sound weird because we have the virtual machine with a CLI running on our laptop.
-But imagine a scenario where the virtual machine wouldn't be running on our laptop but instead would be hosted somewhere on Amazon web services in the cloud.
-We would use the `ssh user@server-ip` command on our device to connect to that VM.
+As you can see he now gets a prompt new prompt.
+This is a shell on his Ubuntu server running in VMWare.
+The idea might sound weird because he has the virtual machine with a CLI running on his laptop.
+But imagine a scenario where the virtual machine wouldn't be running on his laptop but instead would be hosted somewhere on Amazon web services in the cloud.
+He would use the `ssh user@server-ip` command on his device to connect to that server.

 You can choose to stay working on your desktop using the `ssh` command in Powershell or go back to your VM in the interface of VMware Workstation.